olahepelto/Tetrium/README.md

 I worked on this project mainly between 2010 and 2014.
 Development started to slow down as the codebase became larger.
 I abadoned development of Tetrium in the end of 2015 and decided to add it to version control for backup.
 After 2015 i have made mostly small features and bugfixes.

+Over the years as i have gained knowledge in programming, i realize that most of the code is complete trash.
+I have however decided that i'll publish it here as a backup.

 ## Images

 ![Nothing](https://bytebucket.org/tetrium/tetrium/raw/a5fe98d198e5fb439711cbe4642d11f252b1e140/git-images/Tetrium1.PNG)